 Where is Drumcliffe located?

-Drumcliffe Church and Churchyard, final resting place of the Internationally famed poet W.B.
-Yeats is located along the N15 Primary Routeway, North of Sligo town.
+Drumcliffe Church and Churchyard, final resting place of the Internationally famous poet W.B.
+Yeats is located along the N15, 6 miles north of Sligo town.
 The large visitor car park is located on the right side of the road as you travel north and from the car park you can enter the churchyard though the signposted gateway.
 There is ample free car and coach parking.

 What is there to discover at Drumcliffe?

 Drumcliffe Church and Churchyard has an array of points of interest to discover.
 From the remains of the ancient monastery to the burial place of W.B.
-Yeats, the current Church of Ireland Church and its fascinating history and of course no visit is complete without a trip to the Tea House for a cuppa and browse at the wide selection of craft and books.
-New from Spring 2021: why not book an audio guide tour of this amazing place!
+Yeats, the current Church of Ireland Church and its fascinating history.
+No visit is complete without a trip to the Tea House for a cuppa and browse at the wide selection of craft and books.
+New from Summer 2021: why not book an audio guide tour of this amazing place!
+You can also download the mobile application audio tour for free on your own smartphones and devices.

 What is the weather like in Sligo?

 The weather in Sligo is extremely changeable, from sunshine to showers in minutes.
-Our location at the point between the sea and the nearby Glencar Valley means that showers coming in from the west regularly land on Drumcliffe.
-In Summer or Winter it can also be lovely but we would recommend that you always have a raincoat handy and plenty of layers.
+We would recommend that you always have a raincoat handy and plenty of layers.